obs145628/dcgan-cuda/README.md

 Implementation of a DCGAN to generates faces, trained with the celebA dataset.

+## Requirements
+For the CUDA version, you need:
+- GCC 8.0 or later
+- Cuda 9.2
+- At least 2.4GB of memory (GPU)

 ## Build

 You need to download the celebA dataset. (next section)